Bioccular Transcerebral Iontophoresis

 Principles of treatment

-A tiny, painless and barely perceptible direct electrical current is transmitted from the eyes through the brain to the neck and back.
-This micro-electrical current carries different ions (i.e., calcium, magnesium, iodide, etc.) through the brain and spinal cord from one electrode to the other.
-The rehabilitation of neural tissue and restoration of function are likely achieved by decreasing scar tissues in the eyes, brain or spinal cord and improving circulation which helps to regulate function and repair neural tissue.
-Bio-medical researchers have also demonstrated that DC electrical fields can stimulate regeneration of nerve cells.
+The rehabilitation of neural tissue and restoration of function is likely achieved by decreasing scar tissues in the eyes, brain, spinal cord, peripheral nerves and soft tissues, and by improving circulation which helps to regulate function and repair neural tissues.
+Bio-medical researchers have also demonstrated that simple direct electrical currents can stimulate by itself nerve cell regeneration.

 Method